Expedition Packrafting Course - Beginner/Intermediate

 Not Included

 We also do not provide whitewater boats.
-However, for 2024 we will have four total whitewater boats to rent for a small fee of $30 per day: one small Wolverine, one medium Wolverine, one medium Gnarwhal and one large Gnarwhal.
+However, we have four total whitewater boats to rent for a small fee of $30 per day: one small Wolverine, one medium Wolverine, one medium Gnarwhal and one large Gnarwhal.
 Please visit the Alpacka Raft sizing guide to determine which boat is right for you.

 Though we do not provide transportation, we will work together on the shuttle logistics.